 The goal is to decrease the patient’s sensitivity to the food to the point that it can be eaten without a reaction.
 OIT can reduce the risk of reactions due to cross-contamination by 95 percent.
 Some patient will eventually be able to consume the food in normal serving amounts without any reaction, but need to remain on a daily maintenance dose so that the desensitization is not lost.
-It is not yet known whether OIT can be a cure, and studies are ongoing.
+It is not yet known whether OIT can be a cure, but studies are ongoing.
 OIT may be more effective the in younger children where the possibility of a cure may be real.

 Most of the studies have been done with peanut, but OIT can also be done for tree nuts, milk, egg, wheat and sesame.
 If the patient has more than one food allergy two or more foods can be treated at a time.

-Peanut, milk and egg OIT have been shown to desensitize 60 to 80% of patients.
+Peanut, milk and egg OIT have been shown to desensitize 70 to 80% of patients.
 In a recent study with a commercial peanut product in patients 4 to 17 years of age, 75% of patients could eat two peanuts by the end of a year.
 Numerous studies have reported success with patients being able to eat full serving amounts of the food.
 Desensitization, however, is different from a cure, and requires continuing a maintenance dose to be effective.

 Our young son is being treated by Dr. Ho with OIT for peanut allergy.
 Our son looks forward to his appointments and we always leave feeling confident and informed.
 Dr. Ho’s staff is warm and courteous.
 Although the risk of an allergic reaction is never far from our minds, our fears are mitigated by Dr. Ho’s proactive, personalized therapy.